princesahil07/VideoCall/README.md

 Key Features
 High-Quality Video Calls

-Experience crystal-clear video and audio during your calls, supported by the latest WebRTC technology.
+Experience crystal-clear video and audio during your calls, supported by the latest zegocloud technology.
 User Authentication

 Secure user authentication using Django's built-in authentication system, ensuring that only authorized users can access the app.